Bro culture: Lacrosse bro (Lax Bro)

-Brogrammer
+Tech bro

-The phenomenon of the brogrammer sees bro culture take root in the technology industry.
+The phenomenon of the tech bro, or brogrammer, sees bro culture take root in the technology industry.
 The term is almost always applied pejoratively, generally in reference to a workplace culture that undervalues people who do not fit into the bro lifestyle, particularly women.
 Brogrammer culture can be contrasted with geek culture, which is said to value ability and passion over image.

 In 2013, former Microsoft game designer Daniel Cook wrote that the company was responsible for developing the bro subculture within video gaming, explaining that the "Xbox put machismo, ultra-violence and chimpboys with backwards caps in the spotlight. [...]
 Gamers were handed a pre-packaged group identity via the propaganda machine of a mega corporation."
 Cook writes that Microsoft has done this in order to distance the Xbox from its console competitors, which were portrayed as "kids platform[s]".

-Criticism
+Criticism and news media portrayal

 Since 2013, the term has been adopted by feminists and the media to refer to a misogynist culture within an organization or community.
 In a New York Magazine article in September 2013, Ann Friedman wrote: "Bro once meant something specific: a self-absorbed young white guy in board shorts with a taste for cheap beer.
 But it’s become a shorthand for the sort of privileged ignorance that thrives in groups dominated by wealthy, white, straight men."
 Vox referred to Silicon Valley's "bro culture problem" in its review of Emily Chang's book Brotopia.
-In 2014 and 2017, Inc published articles using the term in a similarly pejorative manner.
+In 2014 and 2017, Inc published articles on bro culture in business.

 In its coverage of the 2019 Telegramgate scandal, in which investigative journalists published text messages written by the governor of Puerto Rico, The New York Times referred to "an arrogant 'bro' culture of elites who joked about making chumps out of even their own supporters."

+The term Bernie Bro, an epithet directed at supporters of Bernie Sanders has been criticized as a reductive smear tactic used by political opponents.
+The term was widely used because the concept of "bro" itself was vague.